 This Court has repeatedly reminded courts not to "rewrite a statute because they might deem its effects susceptible of improvement" to carry out perceived legislative purposes.
 Badaracco v.
-Comm'r of Internal Revenue, 464 U.S. 386, 398 (1984).
+Comm'r, 464 U.S. 386, 398 (1984).
 Untethering statutory construction from the plain language of the statute, and relying instead on subjective judicial speculation about how best to accomplish Congressional policy, would infringe on the role of our elected legislators.
 See Lamie v.
-U.S., 540 U.S. 526, 538 (2004).
+U.S. Tr., 540 U.S. 526, 538 (2004).

-For these reasons, amici strongly urge that the construction of the Statute should begin and end with its text.
-Failure to follow express plain and unambiguous language would create great uncertainty as to how laws will be interpreted and enforced.
+For these reasons, SIFMA strongly urges that the construction of the Statute should begin and end with its text.
+Failure to follow plain and unambiguous language would create great uncertainty as to how laws will be interpreted and enforced.